orbeon/orbeon-forms-doc/installation/glassfish.md

 ## Introduction

 Installing Orbeon Forms on GlassFish is only one of the possibilities.
-You can also install Orbeon Forms on other Servlet container.
+You can also install Orbeon Forms on other Servlet containers.
 You can also use Docker containers.
 See also:

 - Docker
     - [Blog post](https://www.orbeon.com/2024/10/orbeon-forms-docker-images)